You work and work, yet your home still looks messy. How do other women keep a clean home?

 Changing your mindset requires the renewing of your mind and is Biblical.
 See Romans 12:2.
 You renew your mind in regard to homemaking by know God’s desire and heart towards homemaking.
 Encouragement from Godly sisters is also Biblical.
 See Titus 2.

 Again, this is just a small portion of the lovely responses, if you would like to read each one I received, in their entirety, just enter your email below.
-Responses are being put into a file and will be emailed to you:

 Here are sections of a few of the many encouraging responses I received: